 If spectacular scenery, long glacier runs, and abundant ski-mountaineering opportunities weren’t enough, you’ll also be treated to a wood-fired sauna and hot drinks and delicious meals prepared by your own group chef.

-Our highly experienced guiding team led by long term favourite Conrad Janzen know the region intimately and will be able to divide the group based on abilities, keeping the camp safe and the skiing satisfying for everybody.
+Our highly experienced guiding team know the region intimately and will be able to divide the group based on abilities, keeping the camp safe and the skiing satisfying for everybody.

 The only catch?
 This camp sells out every year so grab your spot early to avoid disappointment!